adlnet/xapi-profiles/xapi-profiles-communication.md

 For each of the `validates`, and `follows`, the Profile Server will provide web APIs that are strongly Not Recommended for production usage, but are suitable for experimentation and demonstration.
-It is against best practice to go out to a third party server (or any server, unnecessarily) on the critical path (such as when doing server-side validation of an API), or in a context where internet access isn't guaranteed (such as when using an authoring tool).
+Code on the critical path (such as validating Statements against Profiles on LRS intake), or that might be used when internet access is not available (such as when using an authoring tool), should not use these APIs, and should use their own code or an xAPI Profile Processor Library as appropriate.

 Additionally, the pseudocode above isn't written to support processing as data is received, as that both adds complication and needs to be adapted to the exact capabilities of the implementing system.

 Their URL paths will be /validate_templates and /validate_patterns, respectively.
-The first will take a single xAPI Statement and a profile specified by id, specified in POST variables as “statement” and “profile”.
-The second will take an array of xAPI Statements and a profile specified by id, both specified in POST variables as “statements” and “profile”.
+The first will take a single xAPI Statement and a Profile specified by id, specified in POST variables as “statement” and “profile”.
+The second will take an array of xAPI Statements and a Profile specified by id, both specified in POST variables as “statements” and “profile”.

 Both will perform the algorithms above and return 204 on successful validation and 400 on